risadams/risadams/README.md

 ## Status

-- I am currently working full time and am not open for changing employers.
+- I am currently working full time and am not open to new offers at this time.
 - I am open to part-time contracts, if remote

 ## About Me